rgrempel/elm-web-api/README.md

 If you need to do anything more complex when `BeforeUnload` fires, then see `beforeUnload`.
 -}
-confirmUnload : String -> Task x WebAPI.Event.Listener
+confirmUnload : String -> Task x (Listener BeforeUnloadEvent)

+{-| Like `confirmUnload`, but only responds once and then removes the listener. -}
+confirmUnloadOnce : String -> Task x BeforeUnloadEvent

 {-| A task which, when executed, listens for the 'unload' event.